• Enid Blyton Tour

-• Beckenham, where she grew up in several different properties - her affection for the town is reflected by her naming Malory Towers after one of the town's streets, Malory Close.
+• Beckenham, where Enid grew up in several different properties - her affection for the town is reflected by her naming Malory Towers after one of the town's streets, Malory Close.

 • Visit the Isle of Purbeck, which was bought by Blyton and her husband.
 Enjoy a round of golf, just as Enid and Kenneth Darrell Waters did!
 Have the opportunity to hold Enid's actual putter.